jbhopkins/bioxtasraw/docs/source/saxs/saxs_bead_models.rst

 in solution oriented at random angles.
 The SAXS scattering profile represents the scattering from a single particle, averaged over all possible orientations.
-This practical consequence of this is that there are often several possible shapes that could generate the same (over so similar as to be indistinguishable within experimental noise) scattering profiles.
+This practical consequence of this is that there are often several possible shapes that could generate the same (or so similar as to be indistinguishable within experimental noise) scattering profiles.
 As such, it may simply not be possible to generate a  bead model reconstruction from a dataset that accurately represents the solution shape, regardless of the overall data